 As used in this COI Policy, the following terms shall have the meanings set forth below.

+A “Common Director Transaction” is a Duality of Interest that arises when one or more of PTI’s Directors are also directors of a party to any proposed contract or other transaction with PTI.

 “Compensation” includes direct and indirect remuneration as well as gifts or favors that are material in nature or amount.
 Compensation does not include reimbursement of properly documented travel and other appropriate business expenses.

 A “Conflict” or “Conflict of Interest” arises when the Board, following the procedures set forth in Articles II and III of this COI Policy, determines that a Covered Person has disclosed a Potential Conflict that may in the judgment of a majority of the Disinterested Directors adversely impact the Covered Person’s ability to act fairly and independently and in a manner that furthers, or is not opposed to, the best interests of PTI.